Future-Secure-AI/microsoft-graph-tool/README.md

 npm install -g microsoft-graph-tool
 ```

-This will make the `microsoft-graph` command available globally.
+This will make the `graph` command available globally.

 ## Usage